 In the opening years of the twentieth century, Ann, nearing the end of life, experienced life’s deepest sorrows.
 In 1902, Granville passed away and Ann soon after said good-bye to her home and friends that had been such an integral part of her life for nearly forty years.
 Moving to a town near Philadelphia, Pennsylvania, she was afforded the opportunity of living near her son, Claude, and two daughters, Anna and Lillian.

 Only three years later, on May 9, 1905, Ann passed away, in a town just west of Philadelphia.
-Her Christian life and legacy was not to be quickly forgotten and soon became the focus and rallying cry for the importance of motherhood throughout the nation and around the world.
+Her Christian life and legacy were not quickly forgotten and soon became the focus and rallying cry for the importance of motherhood throughout the nation and around the world.

 Two years after Ann’s death, on May 12, 1907, her daughter, Anna, led a small tribute to her mother at the Andrews Methodist Church and dedicated her own life to establishing a nationally recognized Mother’s Day that would enshrine the virtues of Christian womanhood in the conscience of the nation.